IAMRAVIRAJESH/netbeans/README.md

 **Description:**

 This project is about basics of JsonPowerDB (JPDB) and and it's use for CRUD operations.
-This project fully functional with database and validation managed properly.
+This project fully is functional with database and validation managed properly.

 **Benefits of JsonPowerDB:**
 * Simplest way to retrieve data in a JSON format.